Workplace Pressure Is a Signal

 • what kind of next step — if any — would actually be useful

-In some cases, this conversation already brings enough clarity to adjust course internally.
+In some cases, this conversation alone brings enough clarity to adjust course internally.

-In others, it helps determine whether deeper exploration is warranted.
+In others, it helps determine whether deeper exploration makes sense.

 There is no obligation to proceed.